 How can you invest in mutual funds?

-When you are ready to invest in mutual funds, make sure to review if there are minimum initial investment requirements, the types of operational fees you’ll pay and any clauses related to pulling money out.
+When you’re ready to invest in mutual funds, you’ll want to spend some time researching different fund options.
+Make sure to review if there are minimum initial investment requirements, the types of operational fees you’ll pay and any clauses related to pulling money out.

 For example, certain mutual funds have early redemption fees or even load fees.
 A load fee is a commission an investor pays when buying or selling mutual funds.
-Mutual fund companies and their intermediaries determine these fees.
+Mutual fund companies and their intermediaries determine these fees, but not every fund charges them.

-In the long run, fees are an essential consideration for investors as they reduce your returns.
+In the long run, fees are an essential consideration for investors, as they reduce your returns.
+Pay attention to the fund’s management fee to see how much you’ll be paying each year to the fund manager.

 All the information you need about a specific fund is available in the fund’s prospectus.
 Take the time to review it in detail, and make sure you are comfortable with all the conditions.